stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 7.2: Establish and Maintain a Remediation Process
+## Safeguard 7.2: Establish and Maintain a Remediation Process

 **Dependencies:** None